rlivingsus/misc/AllBooks.md

 - Tan, Cheryl: A Tiger in the Kitchen
 - Tan, Sue Lynn: Daughter of the Moon Goddess
 - Tarantino, Quentin: Cinema Speculation
 - Taulli, Tom: Artificial Intelligence Basics
+- Tavares, Nathan: A Fractured Infinity
 - Taylor, Jodi: Just One Damned Thing After Another
 - Taylor, Steven: The Psychology of Pandemics
 - Tchaikovsky, Adrian: 1) Empire in Back and Gold; Ogres; THE FINAL ARCHITECTURE: 1)Shards of Earth, 2)Eyes of the Void